Rent private housing

 Rent Guarantor Scheme

-This may be useful to you in your second year-- as first year, final year, and part-time students are unfortunately not eligible under this scheme.
+This may be useful to you in your second year of University.
+First year, final year, and part-time students are not eligible under this scheme.